CogitatorTech/gaggle/docs/README.md

    ```bash
    ./build/release/duckdb
    ```
-   The Infera extension will be automatically available, and you can start using the `infera_*` functions right away without needing to run the `load` command.
+   The Gaggle extension will be automatically available, and you can start using the `gaggle_*` functions right away without needing to run the `load` command.

 > [!NOTE]
 > After a successful build, you will find the following files in the `build/release/` directory:
-> - `./build/release/duckdb`: this is a DuckDB binary with the Infera extension already statically linked to it.
+> - `./build/release/duckdb`: this is a DuckDB binary with the Gaggle extension already statically linked to it.
 > - `./build/release/test/unittest`: this is the test runner for running the SQL tests in the `test/sql/` directory.
-> - `./build/release/extension/infera/infera.duckdb_extension`: this is the loadable extension file for Infera.
+> - `./build/release/extension/gaggle/gaggle.duckdb_extension`: this is the loadable extension file for Gaggle.

 ---

 ### Configuration

-See [CONFIGURATION.md](CONFIGURATION.md) for more information about how to configure various settings for Infera.
+See [GAGGLE_GUIDE.md](GAGGLE_GUIDE.md) for more information about how to configure various settings for Gaggle.

 ### Architecture

-Infera is made up of two main components:
+Gaggle is made up of two main components:

-1. **Rust Core (`infera/src/`)**: The core logic is implemented in Rust.
+1. **Rust Core (`gaggle/src/`)**: The core logic is implemented in Rust.
 This component is responsible for:
-    * Loading ONNX models from local files or remote URLs.
-    * Caching remote models for efficient reuse.
-    * Managing the lifecycle of loaded models.
-    * Performing the actual model inference using the [Tract](https://github.com/sonos/tract) engine.
+    * Authenticating with Kaggle API using credentials.
+    * Searching for and discovering datasets on Kaggle.
+    * Downloading datasets and managing local cache.
+    * Listing files in datasets.
+    * Retrieving dataset metadata.
     * Exposing a C-compatible Foreign Function Interface (FFI) so that it can be called from other languages.

-2. **C++ DuckDB Bindings (`infera/bindings/`)**: A C++ layer that connects the Rust core and DuckDB.
+2. **C++ DuckDB Bindings (`gaggle/bindings/`)**: A C++ layer that connects the Rust core and DuckDB.
 Its responsibilities include:
-    * Defining the custom SQL functions (like `infera_load_model` and `infera_predict`).
+    * Defining the custom SQL functions (like `gaggle_set_credentials` and `gaggle_search_datasets`).
     * Translating data from DuckDB's internal vector-based format into the raw data pointers expected by the Rust FFI.
     * Calling the Rust functions and handling the returned results and errors.
     * Integrating with DuckDB's extension loading mechanism.